javsort/SchichtPlaner/README.md

 - To Login, there are some sample accounts you can use right [here](./schichtconfig/Test_accounts.md)

 ### Production Deployment
-On the server end, the GitHub Workflows described above take charge in all the deployment operations.
+On the server end, the GitHub Actions Workflows take charge in all the deployment operations.

 To deploy on production follow these next steps:
 1. Open the repository, through this [link](https://github.com/javsort/SchichtPlaner)